UML-Cyber-Security/CCDC_Practice_Infrastructure/Injects-Incidents-Infrastructure/Service-Possible-Incidents/Wazuh-Possible-Incident.md

-## Introduction
-The hope of this document is to provide two very possible vulnerability that SOC can encounter using Wazuh.
-A description and mitigation will be provided for each.
-Apart from vulnerabilities, it will showcase two very possible Inject.
-Predicting possible inject is good practice to keep ahead (possibly) of the competition.

 # Wazuh Common Vulnerability And Injects

 ## Introduction
-The hope of this document is to provide two very possible vulnerability that SOC can encounter using Wazuh.
+This document provides two possible vulnerabilites that SOC can encounter when using Wazuh.
 A description and mitigation will be provided for each.
-Apart from vulnerabilities, it will showcase two very possible Inject.
-Predicting possible inject is good practice to keep ahead (possibly) of the competition.

 ##  Securing Wazuh API Vulnerability

 ### Description
-Having a fairly new infrastructure it is given that there are rough edges to be found.
-At first, we focus on Dashboard creation and agent deployments.
+During first Wazuh setup, SOC team should focus on Dashboard creation and agent deployment.
-The Dashboard, is usually protected by limiting its acces such as changing default password to its user.
+Dashboard is protected from outside access by changing its default passwords.
-One thing not often considered is the Rich and Robust API that Wazuh provides.
-The API can perform to a even greater extend all of the dashboard capabilities.
-It is of paramount importance to secure this API.
+Wazuh API is also important to secure.

 ### Mitigation
 One way to fix it is via password changing